niharshah/goldstandard-reviewer-paper-match/README.md

 ## configs_for_OR_models

-Finally, we release the config files that we used to run Open Review models on our data.
+Finally, we release the config files that we used to run Open Review models on our data (ELMo, Specter, and Specter+MFR algorithms).